 It was my counsellor’s recommendation that I “find support from people other than those involved in my immediate drama” that led me to Al-Anon.
 She felt that I had grown significantly through counselling but that I needed a support system to sustain my efforts between sessions.
 So, I researched and found the questions on the Al-Anon website to which I answered mostly, “Yes.”
 But, still I was concerned I wouldn’t belong.

 What I discovered at that first meeting in Canada and throughout my later experience at meetings around the globe is that Al-Anon Family Groups is a diverse fellowship of people seeking help and support in living with another’s alcoholism.
 Groups consist of grandparents, parents, spouses and siblings, along with others who have been affected by the disease.
 We all share the message of hope that comes from practicing the Twelve Steps and being of service to others.

 Today my life is full of hope.
 My commitment to using the principles of the program has enabled me to have a vibrant career, which this year led me to become the Executive Director of Al-Anon Family Groups.
 Al-Anon tools also helped me improve my parenting skills.
 The program is designed to help with all aspects of life.

 If you are wondering whether you belong in Al-Anon, why not come to a meeting—be it in your local community, online or by phone?
 Al-Anon meetings occur globally and 24/7 through electronic formats—and they are all free.
 Members will welcome you and encourage you to decide for yourself whether the program can help you with your circumstances.

-Executive Director, Al Anon Family Group Headquarter, Inc.
+Executive Director, Al-Anon Family Group Headquarters, Inc.